 - SQL lets you manage databases without knowing a lot of coding.
 This feature makes it easy for non-technical users to manage and manipulate data stored in a database without learning a lot of coding.

-As we have mentioned earlier, SQL is also called Structured Query Language, and each language follows a unique set of rules and guidelines called Syntax.
+As mentioned earlier, SQL is also called Structured Query Language, and each language follows a unique set of rules and guidelines called sql syntax.
 To execute the SQL command, you must follow those rules, and we have discussed those rules in detail in a separate post.
 You can check the post for more details.

 SQL Data Types

 As we have planned to upgrade our Skills with SQL, one important aspect of working with SQL is understanding the different data types that can be used to store information in a database.
 These data types include strings, numbers, dates, and more, each with unique properties and use.
 In this section of our SQL Tutorial post, we will discuss some of the most commonly used SQL data types and their characteristics.

 SQL commands perform various operations on the data stored in a database, such as retrieving, inserting, updating, and deleting data.
 Several types of SQL commands can be used to perform different tasks.
 The most common types of SQL commands are DDL, DML, DCL, TCL, and DQL.
 We are trying to shorten this post, so we have discussed each SQL command in detail.
 You can check these posts by following the links.